mchmarny/dapr-demos/hardened/README.md

 ### Service Invocation

-The app identity its access control within Dapr as controlled using policies which are defined in the app configuration.
-To attach configuration, an app has to annotate on the deployment template the name of the configuration:
+The app identity and its access control within Dapr as controlled using [policies](https://github.com/dapr/docs/blob/master/howto/allowlists-serviceinvocation/README.md) which are defined in the app configuration.
+To attach [configuration](https://github.com/dapr/docs/blob/master/howto/allowlists-serviceinvocation/README.md), an app has to annotate on the deployment template the name of the configuration:

 ```yaml
 annotations:
   dapr.io/config: "app1-config"
 ```

-To allow only the Dapr'ized NGNX ingress to invoke the `/ping` method on `app1`, the default action is set to `deny` and an explicit policy created for `nginx-ingress` which first denies access to all methods on that app and only then allows access on the `/ping` method (aka operation) when the HTTP verb is `POST`.
+To allow only the Dapr'ized NGNX ingress to invoke the `/ping` method on [app1.yaml](./k8s/app1.yaml), the default action is set to `deny` and an explicit policy created for `nginx-ingress` which first denies access to all methods on that app and only then allows access on the `/ping` method (aka operation) when the HTTP verb is `POST`.

 ```yaml
 accessControl: